Traditional British Bread and Butter Pudding

 Since bread was an inexpensive grocery item, bread was used a lot for both savory and sweet dishes, just like Berry Summer Pudding.

-In England, we refer to dessert as ‘pudding’.
-Historically, dessert was used more by the upper classes for their ‘posh’ sweets and the name pudding was used by the lower classes for more rustic, modest desserts.
+In England, we call dessert ‘pudding’.
+Historically, the upper classes used the term ‘dessert’ for their posh sweets.
+Lower classes used ‘pudding’ for more rustic, modest dishes.

-This recipe serves 4 people but you can double the recipe if you need to serve more people (you’ll need a larger dish or make 2 of the same recipe).
+This recipe serves 4 people.
+You can double the recipe if you need to serve more people (you’ll need a larger dish or make 2 of the same recipe).
 To store leftover bread and butter pudding, cover tightly and store refrigerated for 3 days.

 To reheat bread pudding, put in an ovenproof dish, cover with foil and reheat at 350°F/180°C. Remove the foil at the end to re-crisp the bread (it’s all about that crispy top, remember?).
 I like to serve with whipped cream and berries.